ginger-society/docs/docs/ginger-book/meta.md

 ## Testing

-If you use Ladle for end-to-end testing with a framework as [Playwright](https://playwright.dev/), make sure your story is fully loaded before you run the test.
+If you use GingerBook for end-to-end testing with a framework as [Playwright](https://playwright.dev/), make sure your story is fully loaded before you run the test.
 Stories are code-split and loaded later in the process.
-Ladle adds `data-storyloaded` attribute to the `<html>` tag, so you can `await` for it in Playwright:
+GingerBook adds `data-storyloaded` attribute to the `<html>` tag, so you can `await` for it in Playwright:

 ```tsx
 await page.waitForSelector("[data-storyloaded]");